 You will be focusing on the specific categories of assets and liabilities that are typically susceptible to alternative accounting policies and estimates.

 As an analyst, the ability to interpret company accounts and economic capacity is vital so this area is a significant piece of your learning.
 Topics covered here include: Inventory Costing (LIFO/FIFO), Depreciation, Intangible Assets, Deferred Taxes, Leasing and Accounting for Bonds.

-- Equity (Readings 39-41, then 36-38): Readings 39-41 focuses on the analysis, valuation and characteristics of equity securities.
+Readings 36-38 for 2022 (Reading 39-41 for 2021) focuses on the analysis, valuation and characteristics of equity securities.
 Once again your knowledge of TVM will prove beneficial as you can move quickly from an understanding of equity securities to valuing the equity itself.

 Building the conceptual framework for the understanding of basic Derivative Securities, Forwards, Future Options and Swaps, these readings will ensure you are competent in your comprehension of these different financial instruments, which form a foundation for future levels.

 While there is some overlap in this study session with the accounting section of the syllabus, notably Financial Analysis Techniques, as well Net Present Value and Internal Rates of Return in Quantitative Methods, topics such as Budgeting the Cost of Capital and Measures of Leverage are the foundations of this study session.